jeadamek/treine-me/README.md

 This is a project developed on Stage 2 in the Explorer course at the [Rocketseat School](https://www.rocketseat.com.br/).
 To access the entire course's projects [click on this link](https://github.com/jeadamek/explorer-rocketseat).

-On this challenge, it was requested to fix a landing page.
+In this challenge, it was requested to fix a landing page.
 The HTML file's semantic and structure was all messed up, and the goal was to fix it.

 I could practice and study: